BuildAPE/jbrotli/README.md

 ##### Example usage - Tomcat

-I've build a second experiment to let a [patched Tomcat server](https://github.com/nitram509/tomcat80) use jbrotli.
+I've build a second experiment to let a [patched Tomcat server](https://github.com/nitram509/tomcat80) make use of jbrotli.

 ## About Brotli